Scathophagidae: Description

-For terms, see Morphology of Diptera.

 The Scathophagidae are medium-sized or quite small flies with a body length of 3.0 to 12.0 mm.
 The body is slender, especially in males, usually with an elongated, cylindrical abdomen.
 Many scathophagids appear more robust, however, due to a dense pubescence.
-Body colour body ranges from yellow to black; some species are glossy, but never with a metallic gloss.
+Body colour ranges from yellow to black; some species are glossy, but never with a metallic gloss.
 Some species are bicolored.
 The eyes are wide-set on the frons in males and females.
 The bristles on the head, thorax, and legs are well developed.
 The occiput usually has pale, long hairs.
 The arista is bare to plumose.
 Interfrontal bristles are absent.
 The wing is usually clear, but in some species has distinct marks or darkening at the tip or along the crossveins.
 The anal vein is long and usually reaches the wing margin.
 The meron is without bristles along the hind margin, near the posterior spiracle.